Flaque/quirk/TRANSLATIONS.md

 If possible, please translate the following keywords too (required by iOS localization):

-> Anxiety, Depression, Cognitive Behavioral Therapy, CBT, Panic
+> Anxiety, Depression, Cognitive Behavioral Therapy, CBT, Panic or so much more